vmware-tanzu/cartographer/examples/testing-sc/README.md

 ## Running the example in this directory

+### Location of files

 As with [basic-sc], this example uses two directories with sub-directories of Kubernetes resources:
 [../shared](../shared) and [testing-sc (.)](.).

-The shared directory has a subdirectory for cluster-wide configuration: [./00-cluster](./00-cluster)
+The shared directory has a subdirectory for cluster-wide configuration: [../shared/cluster](../shared/cluster)

 There is a subdirectory of cartographer-specific files that an App Operator would submit in both this and in the shared directory: